 Shushannah joined Watsi on November 25th, 2014.
-Five years ago, Shushannah became the 980th member to automatically support a new Watsi patient every month.
-Since then, 5,028 more people have become monthly donors!
-Shushannah's most recent donation traveled 8,800 miles to support Nget, a factory worker from Cambodia, to fund surgery to restore his hearing.
+Six years ago, Shushannah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Shushannah's most recent donation traveled 8,500 miles to support Francis, a 48-year-old street seller from Kenya, to fund fracture repair surgery.

 Nget is a 27-year-old factory worker from Cambodia.
 He and his wife work together, and have one young son.
 He enjoys playing with his son outside, and taking him on walks by the river.
 He also likes to cook for his family.
 Ten years ago, Nget had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Nget experiences hearing loss, ear discharge and pain.
 He has experienced chronic tinnitus, a ringing in the ears, and it is difficult for him to hear his coworkers and communicate with his family.
 Nget traveled to our medical partner's care center to receive treatment.
 On August 5th, he will undergo a mastoidectomy procedure in his right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Nget said, "I have spent a lot of money on medicine for my ear, so I hope that this surgery stops my pain for good and I can use that money to help my family."